uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

     The `anaconda` and `r` channels are subject to the Anaconda Terms of Service and may not be used for UAB business.
 The `conda-forge` and `bioconda` channels are free to use.
 <!-- markdownlint-enable MD046 -->

 To find packages available on `conda` channels, use a search engine like Google.
 Start by searching for `PACKAGE conda-forge`.
 Replace `PACKAGE` with the name of the package.
 You might also try `bioconda` instead of `conda-forge`.
 If the package has a name shared with non-software products or ideas, you may need to add `software` or `research`, or both, to the end of your search string.
-You can also search on <https://anaconda.org>, but be sure the package you find is not from a channel subject to the Anaconda Terms of Service.
+You can also search on <https://anaconda.org>, but be sure the package you find is not from a channel (anaconda, default, or r channels) subject to the Anaconda Terms of Service.

 For packages in PyPI, repeat the process above but use `pypi` in place of `conda-forge` in the search string, or search directly on <https://pypi.org/>.